Code-Institute-Submissions/BitWise-Front-End_2/README.md

 </details>

 In testing it was identified that if the internet conection was slow a user may try to hit the submit button again.
 This would result in creating 2 articles.
-To stop this the button was disbaled during the axios request.
+To stop this the button was disabled during the axios request.

 <details>
       <summary style="font-weight:bold">Disable Submit Screenshot</summary>